Multiple generalized cluster structures on $D(\text{GL}_n)$: Compatibility

 hence $\{\hat{h}, \hat{\phi}\} = \langle R_0^c e_{ii}, E_L\hat{\phi}\rangle - \langle R_0^r e_{i-1,i-1}, E_R \hat{\phi} \rangle$.
 Using the invariance properties of $f$-functions together with the diagonal derivatives formulas for $\hat{f}$, we can write $\{\hat{f},\hat{\phi}\}$ as

 Altogether, we see that

-The latter expression depends only on $f$- and $\varphi$-functions, which stay the same for all oriented aperiodic BD-pairs.
+The latter expression depends only on $f$- and $\varphi$-functions, which stay the same for all oriented aperiodic BD pairs.
 Since it was proved in \cite{double} that for the standard pair we have $\{y(\psi), \phi\} = 0$, we see that the same is true for any other BD pair.